atomjoy/vue-fontawesome/README.md

 # Vue3 fontawesome
-How to install fontawesome in vue3.
+How to install free icons from fontawesome in vue3.

 ## Vue 3